 This area is often described as 'Intellectual Property,' and this term basically applies to ideas and concepts that cannot usually be protected in the same manner as something that exists physically.

-In the Republic of Ireland, the Intellectual Property Office (IPO) makes a very clear statement in its official literature about the difference between a company name and a trademark - it is vital to remember that companies cannot protect a certain term or phrase by simply registering it as a company in Republic of Ireland.
+In the Republic of Ireland, the Intellectual Property Office (IPO) makes a very clear statement in its official literature about the difference between a company name and a trademark - it is vital to remember that companies cannot protect a certain term or phrase by simply forming it as a company in Republic of Ireland.
 Once a business has used the company formation services of Coddan CPM to establish their presence, it is then possible to register it as a trademark with the backing of also having a registered trading name.

-Dealing with the necessary company registration formalities in republic of Ireland can be daunting for a business, but the experienced team of companies formation agent at Coddan CPM can take the stress and hassle out of dealing with the authorities.
+Dealing with the necessary company formation formalities in republic of Ireland can be daunting for a business, but the experienced team of companies formation agent at Coddan CPM can take the stress and hassle out of dealing with the authorities.

 Companies that need trademark registration and trade mark protection in overseas territories may need to take additional measures - most cases involve making separate applications to each individual country.
 With the expertise of specialists that have many years of experience in this field, business owners can prevent unauthorised trademark usage.